n8UR3RmH9M/rZEbpUbMA7uBzhQQk2Pj34c9c/CWd1fIJ5GHIWg9fF4I47/Q22VbSBz1lIsKRQeabZX.md

 ![](https://com.ramdac.sh/assets/img/profile.jpg?v=1&s=100)

 After submitting the form we are redirected to *Thankyou.php* page.
-Refreshing the page several times we the notice the changes in **Copyright year 2020 or 2019**.
+Refreshing the page several times we notice the changes in **Copyright year** text 2020 or 2019.

 ### Exploitation